Nationally significant weed nomination process

 Tony Dugdale | Department of Energy, Environment and Climate Action Victoria | State/Territory government |

-Michelle Franklin | NT Government | State/Territory government |
+Michelle Franklin | Department of Environment, Parks and Water Security, NT | State/Territory government |

-Hillary Cherry | NSW Government | State/Territory government |
+Hillary Cherry | Department of Climate Change, Energy, the Environment and Water NSW | State/Territory government |

-Craig Hunter | Queensland Department of Agriculture and Fisheries | State/Territory government |
+Craig Hunter | Department of Primary Industries Qld | State/Territory government |